baltasavukas/avg/README.md

-# AVG Avukas Miner
+# Miner

-Avukas Miner is a high performance CPU miner cloned from XMRig.
+This Miner is a high performance CPU miner cloned from XMRig.

 #### Table of contents